Lauren Boebert trails by 64 votes in tight Colorado House race

-DENVER (KDVR) — The race between incumbent Republican Lauren Boebert and her Democratic opponent Adam Frisch continued to tighten, with the congresswoman trailing by a razor-thin margin as of early Thursday morning.
+DENVER (KDVR) — The race between incumbent Republican Lauren Boebert and her Democrat opponent Adam Frisch continued to tighten, with the congresswoman trailing by a razor-thin margin as of early Thursday morning.

 About 98% of ballots cast in the 3rd Congressional District were counted as of around 6 a.m.
 Thursday, according to the Associated Press.
 Frisch had 156,746 votes to Boebert’s 156,682.